StefanScherer/adfs2/README.md

 4. `win7`: A Windows 7 end user
 5. `nd451`: A Windows Server 2008 R2 with ND 451
 6. `ep123`: A Windows Server 2008 R2 with EP 123
+7. `loader`: A Ubuntu 12.04 LTS box with curl-loader.
+See [test/curl-loader](test/curl-loader/README.md) for details.

 ## Installation
 To build the boxes, use the `build.sh` or `build.bat` script with the box name.